Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

   Max: No she's right.
 If I can't figure out a way to bet you on my own I shouldn't be out there.
 You said so your self

-- Max finaly beats Airiona and is allowed to fight.
+- Max finally beats Airiona and is allowed to fight.

-- Max starts his firtst match
+- Max starts his first match

   Other teams have now mimicked Max's team adding citizens of their own to the team.
 This is much to the surprise of Max and his team.
 This forces Max to move back into his support role or risk losing his match.
 Commentators talk about how Max has changed the way the Sport is fought

-After Max wins his first match more citizens have become insprired that they too can have equal power to that of cybervators.
+After Max wins his first match more citizens have become inspired that they too can have equal power to that of cybervators.
 Many citizen no longer consider Cyber.Beast mining as just a game and has begun to take is seriously.

 on the brink of winning a match with no hope of the other team coming back, Max stops putting forth any effort in the match.